EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-flow title="EDHOC message flow"}
 {: artwork-align="center"}

 The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
 EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
-EDHOC with symmetric authentication is very similar to EDHOC with asymmetric authentication, the differences are that information is only MACed (not signed) and that EDHOC with symmetric authentication offers encryption, integrity protection, and key proof-of-possession already in message_1.
+EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the differences are that information is only MACed (not signed) and that EDHOC with symmetric key authentication offers encryption, integrity protection, and key proof-of-possession already in message_1.

 EDHOC allows application defined extensions (EXT_1, EXT_2, EXT_3) to be sent in the respective messages.
-When EDHOC are used with asymmetric authentication, EXT_1 is unprotected, EXT_2 is protected (encrypted and integrity protected), but sent to an unauthenticated party, and EXT_3 is protected and mutually authenticated.
-When EDHOC is used with symmetric authentication, all extensions are protected and mutually authenticated.
+When EDHOC are used with asymmetric key authentication, EXT_1 is unprotected, EXT_2 is protected (encrypted and integrity protected), but sent to an unauthenticated party, and EXT_3 is protected and mutually authenticated.
+When EDHOC is used with symmetric key authentication, all extensions are protected and mutually authenticated.

 ## Formatting of the Ephemeral Public Keys ## {#cose_key}